telesoftai/tsai/README.md

 # tsai
-This repository is for all learning materials
+This repository is for all learning materials for Artificial Intellince,Machine Learning and Deep Learning, provided by Telesoftai